AlexEcoVis/light-up-the-place/README.md

 •	If red switch is pressed
 &nbsp;  o	If red LED is on -> switch if off
 &nbsp;  o	If red LED is off -> switch it on
-•	else (if nothing is pressed)
-&nbsp;  o	do nothing (will keep all LEDs in their state)

 Following each switch press, a delay of 400ms is added to avoid running the loop again on the same press, which would otherwise cause the result to vary.
 The delay is added after the LED has been turned ON or OFF.